 Lupus is a complex illness that can impact many aspects of your life, but with effective treatment, it’s possible to cope and keep your symptoms under control.
-At Houston Rheumatology and Arthritis Specialists in Katy, Texas, board-certified rheumatologist Kiran Farheen, MD, is experienced in diagnosing and treating lupus.
+At her office in Katy, Texas, board-certified rheumatologist Kiran Farheen, MD, is experienced in diagnosing and treating lupus.
 To get the support you need to live with lupus, call the office or schedule an appointment online today.

 Lupus, or systemic lupus erythematosus (SLE), is a chronic autoimmune disease that can cause inflammation throughout your body, potentially affecting your joints, skin, blood, heart, lungs, and brain.
 An autoimmune disease is where your immune system mistakenly attacks your own healthy tissues.